Kingston, Victoria: Gold rush relics

 Structures from the gold rush era remain.
 The Berry Consols Company ran one of the most prosperous mines in the Berry Lead system, ranking second only to Madam Berry in gold production.
 The remains at No. 1 shaft were classified by Victorian Heritage in 1988 as significant at a state level, and along with extant engineering drawings of the installation, reveal the layout of the pumping and winding machinery, which were powered by basic horizontal steam engines.
 This plant was among the final installations of its kind on the lead system, as later needs demanded the use of more efficient and powerful compound engines.

 The Madam Berry West Gold Mining Co.
 Mine & Machinery Site No.1 was located to the west of the Madam Berry leasehold and to the east of the Creswick-Lawrence road.
 It operated on a lucrative section of the Australasian lead, which was one of the two primary branches of the Berry Lead system.
 Among all the mines on the lead system, this mine ranked as the third most productive (following the Madam Berry and Berry Consols mines) and proved to be one of the most profitable during the 1890s.
 It employed a workforce ranging from 180 to 350 individuals.
 The No. 1 shaft has an extensive mullock dump and engine foundations indicate machinery typical of that period.
 It was classified in August 1988.

 The Lord Harry Gold Mining Co Mine & Machinery on the northern slope of Birch Hill was one of the minor gold producers within the leads system.
 It faced significant challenges with water and, like several other small mines locally, it earned the nickname "the water tank."
-Pumping operations were executed using a non-condensing horizontal steam engine with a 66cm cylinder, one of the largest of its kind ever installed in a Victorian mine.
-This engine powered 46cm pumps.
+Pumping operations were executed using a non-condensing horizontal steam engine with a 66 cm cylinder, one of the largest of its kind ever installed in a Victorian mine.
+This engine powered 46 cm pumps.
 The mullock dump at this mine is exceptionally well-preserved, and the shaft remains open, with one of the original boilers still present on the site.
 This mine serves as a representative example of smaller mining operations in the area that failed to attain profitability; the main hindrance being the shareholders' inability to provide sufficient capital to overcome its considerable challenges.

 Other ruins include Bunyan FHD Mine at 101 Stag Road Kingston, and Colthards Fhd Mine at 171 Stag Road Kingston, which are on the Victorian Heritage Inventory.